erapryde/getdata-031/README.md

 #Assignment 1: Merges the training and the test sets to create one data set
 _______________________________________________________________________________________________________________________________
 Use rbind to bind the training and test data sets of X and y and subjects into one set<br>
-The results will be binded by column into one data set, assignmentOne.
+The results will be binded by column into one data set, **assignmentOne**.
 Note that we have not yet introduced column names as that is done in assignmentFour.
 ```
   X<-rbind(xTrain,xTest)
   y<-rbind(yTrain,yTest)